peaBerberian/wasp-hls/README.md

 Adaptive BitRate:
   - [x] Choose variant based on throughtput-based estimates
-  - [ ] Also choose variant based on buffer-based estimates
+  - [ ] Also choose variant based on buffer-based estimates.
+    _Priority: low_

 Request Scheduling:
   - [x] Lazy Media Playlist downloading
+  - [x] Media Playlist refreshing for live contents
   - [x] Buffer goal implementation (as in: stop loading segment once enough to fill the buffer up to a certain point are loaded)
   - [x] Parallel audio and video segment loading
   - [X] Priorization between audio and video segment requests (to e.g. stop doing audio segment requests when video ones become urgent).
-  - [ ] Range requests
+  - [ ] Perform range requests for segments (rare use case).
+    _Priority: low_
-  - [ ] Retry of failed requests with an exponential backoff
+  - [ ] Retry of failed requests with an exponential backoff.
+    _Priority: high_

 Buffers:
   - [x] End of stream support (as in: actually end when playback reached the end!)